 Chris worked his way back from the injury before playing the 2018 and 2019 seasons at the Ivy League school.
 He’s now listed on Duke’s roster.

 Not much is known about the couple’s daughter, Elizabeth.
 Heavy.com writes that she has lived in New York City and is a fan of theater and acting.

 In May 2019, the ESPN College GameDay host gave a Mother’s Day shoutout to his wife.

 “Happy Mother’s Day to the woman who keeps our family going and is a rock for these two great kids.
 Always.
 Fortunately, she lets me come along with her.
 We love her so much!
 She pretty much authored the book on being a selfless, exemplary Mom,” he wrote on Instagram.

-Rece Davis will continue to serve college football fans as one of ESPN’s top sports caster and sports television journalists, and it appears he has a strong backbone of family members supporting him.
+Rece Davis will continue to serve college football fans as one of ESPN’s top sports anchors and sports television journalists, and it appears he has a strong backbone of family members supporting him.

 This post was originally published on September 22, 2020.